If you’re having a hard time reading through this section, please consider number 7.

 2. Budget your project

 How much do you want to spend on printing?
 Work on designing a project that will reach your intended audience, and still fall inside your budget.
-Our pricing is readily available at our Pricing page.
-Give us a call or stop by if you have any questions.
+Give us a call or stop by to talk about pricing.